 Paradise.
 This word is used 3 times in the New Testament, and we find that it refers to a place that exists now, that we will go to when we die, and where we will spend eternal life.
 So the range of meaning is the same as for the word heaven.
 Genesis 2:8 says that Adam and Eve were placed into a garden (Hebrew “gan”).
 When the Jewish scholars translated the Hebrew Bible into Greek, they chose the word paradise to describe the place God prepared for Adam and Eve in Eden 伊 甸(Genesis 2:8; English translations here choose the word “garden.” 园 子,園 子 ) That place had a tree of life, and Revelation 22:2 tells us that our eternal life in the new heavens and new earth will also include a tree of life.
 So God promises in Revelation 2:7 “to the one who conquers, I will grant to eat of the tree of life which is in the paradise of God.”
 When Paul had his visions of God, he said he was taken up to paradise to see them (2 Corinthians 12:3).
 When the thief died on the cross, Jesus told him, “today you will be with me in paradise.”
 (Luke 23:43, usage 2).

-Redeem 救 赎, 救 贖.
+Redeem. 救 赎, 救 贖.
 This word translates the Greek term “set free.”
 It was chosen by the Jews who translated the Old Testament into Greek to describe the event of escape from Egypt.
 When Jesus rose from the dead, that same word was seen as a good one to describe the freedom Jesus gives us from sin and death.
-God to Biblehub and see the many different ways peoples have translated Colossians 1:13-14: who (ie, the father of light) rescued us from the oppression of darkness and transferred us into the kingdom of his the son he loves, in whom we have the setting-free (redemption), the forgiveness of sins.”
+Go to Biblehub and see the many different ways peoples have translated Colossians 1:13-14, which says that God “rescued us from the oppression of darkness and transferred us into the kingdom of his the son he loves, in whom we have the setting-free (redemption), the forgiveness of sins.”